fkivela/HVCtl/doc/sphinx/protocol.rst

 RS-232 Control Protocol
 =======================

-Communication with the HV PSU is based on question/answer pairs.
+Communication with the HV generator is based on question/answer pairs.
 Both questions and answers consist of a string of ASCII characters that ends with the Carriage Return character (CR, ASCII character number 13).
 CR is represented here as ``\r``, which is how Python and C represent it.

 Command strings start with a letter denoting the given command, followed by one or more function parameters separated by commas.
 Answers copy the command string, and may append a return value to itse end (without a separating comma).